TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.3.7 =
+* Remove unnecessary function that caused problems with some themes which defined a function with the same name

 = 3.3.6 =
 * Fixed: Added check for links per page config setting being set to 0 or null when pagination mode is active